Interview with Manish Jain, co-founder Shikshantar, by Lena Hoplamazian

 A new innovation in rehabilitative prison practice is being developed in Udaipur.
 The Swaraj Jail University was started six months ago by Shikshantar, Art of Living, Gandhi Ashram-Moved by Love, Edible Routes Foundation and Navgurukul in partnership with the Udaipur Central Jail.
 For an inside look into the initiative, Manish Jain, co-founder of Shikshantar, answered some of my questions.

 What is the concept of the Jail University?
 The Swaraj Jail University project began in October 2018 with the purpose of prototyping a self-designed learning program in the Udaipur Jail.
-The purpose is to help inmates explore their passions, gain practical skills, and re-ignite self-esteem and life vision in the face of the numerous challenges of incarcerated life.
+The purpose is to help inmates explore their passions, gain practical skills, and re-ignite self-esteem, leadership and life vision in the face of the numerous challenges of incarcerated life.
 The inmates are invited to design their own personalized learning programs based on their interests and needs.
 Everyone is a teacher and a learner in the Jail University.
 It is inspired by our last 20 years of action-research in Shikshantar and Swaraj University.

 Society has not yet found a powerful way to deal with those who commit crimes except to banish them from our hearts and minds.
 But for some such as Mahatma Gandhi, Malcolm X, Nelson Mandela and many other social leaders, their time spent in jail was a period for tremendous learning, transformation and growth.
 The project is foremost about making the jail into a exciting learning space which can re-establish the dignity and compassion of the inmates, and help them return to society as positive social leaders in their communities.